Close Menu

 20 At that day ye shall know that I am in my Father, and ye in me, and I in you.

 In my opinion, the verses above are not clear enough to give us insight into the nature of the Godhead.
-Many of the scriptures that will be listed below seem to overwhelmingly side with the idea that the Father and the Son are distinct beings.
+Many of the scriptures that will be listed below demonstrate the idea that the Father and the Son are distinct beings.
 However, it is easy to see how both Trinitarians and non-Trinitarians can see their side plainly in the text and this is by no means a new problem.

 When Constantine was in power and assembled the Council of Nicaea to reach a consensus on the doctrines of the church the views on the Godhead were very divided.
 Up for debate was the doctrine that Christ was even the literal son of God or not!
 All 1800 Bishops of the church were invited but only about 220 – 318 actually showed up.